 The US is a large, diverse and complex country with an infrastructure sector to match.
-The degree of government verse private sector ownership of infrastructure assets in the US varies considerably by sector.
+The degree of government versus private sector ownership of infrastructure assets in the US varies considerably by sector.
 The table below compares ownership across different infrastructure sectors.

 Three infrastructure sectors – freight rail, oil & gas pipelines and mobile towers – are almost exclusively owned by the private sector.
 In another four sectors – electric utilities, gas utilities, waste and satellites – ownership is dominated by the private sector, although significant levels of government ownership remains (including the US$50 billion Tennessee Valley Authority and the US$25 billion Bonneville Power Administration).

 Sea ports are a mixed business model.
 Port authorities are government-owned, but operated by the private sector.
 Ownership of water utilities is dominated by local government with the private sector being a small, albeit growing, player.
 The road, airport and passenger rail sectors are almost exclusively owned by different levels of government.